U of O Campus Zero Waste Program

 Campus Zero Waste Program Employees are deemed qualified to drive only after:

 Their on-going driving status is further contingent upon demonstrated safe driving habits.
 Employees deemed unqualified to drive based solely upon a lack of skill or experience are categorized as such with no detriment to their employment status or pay rate.

-When driving for Campus Recycling, you are driving a state vehicle (designated by the "E" prefix on the license plate) and are being paid to drive as part of your job.
+When driving for the UO Zero Waste Program, you are driving a state vehicle (designated by the "E" prefix on the license plate) and are being paid to drive as part of your job.
 Personal driving habits which may be in conflict with program regulations, traffic laws, safety regulations, good public relations, or acceptable driving habits are not acceptable.

 Failure to follow policy is grounds for revocation of driving privileges, or termination.
 The driving status may be revoked at any time at the discretion of the Operations Supervisor.
 In the event any driving practice constitutes a willful violation of a Program employment or driving policy, termination may result.